 When it comes to your home’s water pressure, there are various signs that can indicate something is wrong.
 If the water from your sink or shower starts to trickle when you turn it on, or the washing machine takes an abnormally long time to fill up, your home’s water pressure may be too low.
 Even if you hear an unusual whistling coming from the pipes, or if your dishwasher isn’t working at its best, you may have pressure problems.
 Low water pressure can compromise your home’s plumbing system and interfere with your day-to-day life.
 Keep reading to learn about different causes of low water pressure and how you can address the situation.

 Your pipes are smoothly designed to allow material to pass through them with minimal friction.
-Despite this, minerals deposits can build up over time and create blockages in the pipes, disrupting the flow of water and the overall water pressure.
+Despite this, minerals deposits can build up over time and create blockages in the pipes, clog the drain disrupting the flow of water, and the overall water pressure.
 To reduce this mineral content, use a water softener.

 Sometimes, dirt and debris may be the culprit of the buildup if your plumbing system has any breaks in the municipal system.
 If so, then you need to contact your local water management offices and have them physically removed the blockage or flush it out.

 Another cause of buildup may be attributed to your pipes corroding.
 Worn down and decaying pipes need to replaced, especially when your water becomes contaminated.

 You may have a leak in one of your pipes, and not be aware of it at all.
 Undetected leaks not only lower water pressure, but can lead to much worse problems for you and your home.
 Water can build up and ruin the structural integrity of your home, while allowing mold and mildew to flourish.
 It can also run your water bill up and result in costly, extensive repairs.